MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ### Register an app
 Follow the instructions on the screen to register an application that will be using Device Guard Signing.
+> [!NOTE]
-Note: depending on how you created your app, you may need to have a client secret when you obtain your AAD token.
+> Depending on how you created your app, you may need to have a client secret when you obtain your AAD token.
 If you set your app as a native app, Public client (mobile & desktop) you do not need a client secret.

-Once you register your app, go to API persmission and add the Windows Store for Business API.
+Once you register your app, go to API persmission and add the **Windows Store for Business API**.

-Note: to accessing Device Guard signing with your app, your app will need to ahve Device Guard signing role.

 ## Using Device Guard signing with SignTool

 Before using SignTool you must [obtain the AAD token in a JSON format](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code).
 Ensure that you have the access token and a refresh token.
 We recommend obtaining the refresh token because your access token will expire in one hour.

 ### Sample of Code to Obtain your AAD Token in JSON format
 Here is a sample of a function that will obtain your AAD token.
+> [!NOTE]
-Note: depending on how you created your app in Azure AD, you may need to have a client secret.
+> Again, depending on how you created your app, you may need to have a client secret when you obtain your AAD token.
 If you set your app as a native app, Public client (mobile & desktop) you do not need a client secret.

 ```json
 function GetToken()